Here's our list of the top hotels near Grand Canyon. We've also included B&Bs and vacation rentals on both the North and South Rim.

 There are plenty of good Grand Canyon vacation rentals situated in iconic locations.
 These are often set up as a family friendly ranch and can cost as little as $100 per night.

 Things to Do

 Some of the best activities for families include Grand Canyon Mule Rides of the Skywalk.
-Some of the activities listed below are clearly a little more suited to the highly adventurous and older family but some are also great for all ages.
+Some activities listed below are clearly a little more suited to the highly adventurous and older family, but some are also great for all ages.
 See also the video at the bottom of the page.